Skip to content

 warmup_calc=warmup_calc, # Support dynamic warmup

-constraint=param_constraint # Support parameter constraints
+constraint=param_constraint, # Support parameter constraints

 )